Lopo358/Raman/README.md

 ## Raman spectroscopy for assessing tissue engineered products

+Single cell and tissue spectra were collected using a commercial Raman spectrometer.
+Preprocessing is performed using the hyperSpec R package (Beleites and Sergo).
 Power et al. (2020) show how machine learning can be used to interpret complex Raman spectra collected from native and engineered tissues.

 Highlights
 - Real-world example of implementing Raman spectroscopy-based QCs in a GMP setting.